hobbes3/crogl_fde/README.md

 - Python dependencies; install via `pip install -r requirements.txt`
 - ~5 GB of space (~4.77 GB of raw JSON from the `advisory-database` project)

-*I wrote this project in Python 3.13.4, but other versions of Python 3 should still work.
+*I wrote this project in Python 3.13.4, but other versions of Python 3 may still work.
 I recommend [`pyenv`](https://github.com/pyenv/pyenv) to manage different Python versions on your system.

 ## Usage
-Run the main script: `python get_advisories.py`
+See the help file message: `python get_advisories.py --help`

-Note that it may take up to 15 minutes to complete downloading and resolving all the GitHub files depending on your internet speed.
+Note that for `--download`, it may take over 15 minutes to complete downloading and resolving all the GitHub files depending on your internet speed.

 ## Example installation and usage for MacOS (for beginners)
 Major steps: